SCF-org/scf/README.md

 Automate static website deployment to AWS S3 and CloudFront with a simple, powerful CLI tool.

-**Current Version:** 0.5.0
+**Current Version:** 1.0.0

-> **What's New in v0.5.0**: Automatic SSL certificates, Route53 hosted zone creation, enhanced resource recovery with ACM/Route53 support, and complete resource deletion with tag-based discovery!
+> **What's New in v1.0.0**: Production-ready release with 360+ tests, GitHub Actions CI/CD, enhanced Husky hooks, and comprehensive documentation!

 ## Table of Contents